CLI reference

 moat grant mcp context7

-The credential is stored as mcp-<name> (e.g., mcp-context7) and can be referenced in agent.yaml.
+The credential is stored as mcp-<name> (e.g., mcp-context7) and can be referenced in moat.yaml.

 Interactive prompts: